quarterstar/nixtra/README.md

 - Clipboard's buffer is cleared 10 seconds after being written, regardless of the application modifying it or the data being pasted.
 - A set of sensitive applications like Tor Browser is pre-configured to automatically close upon the PC receiving a suspend signal.
 - Sound access is disabled for Tor Browser.
+- Certain software like Git can be configured to route all traffic through Tor for anonymity.

 For a complete list, view [SECURITY.md](SECURITY.md).